erasmus-without-paper/ewp-specs-architecture/README.md

    with a valid `X` mobility response **with the `cancelled` status**, rather than returning HTTP 400 with the message "X does not exist".

- * Such cancelled mobilities can of course be removed later in time, but they SHOULD NOT be removed instantly after they're cancelled.
+ * Such cancelled mobilities can, of course, be removed later in time, but they SHOULD NOT be removed instantly after they're cancelled.
 The same recommendation applies to all other entities.